-This exhibition celebrates the Morgan's Man Booker Prize Collection—the largest American collection devoted to the prize, acquired in 2010.
-The collection comprises more than four thousand first editions, proofs, manuscripts, letters, and ephemeral material related to the publication, promotion, and recognition of more than four decades of acclaimed works of literary fiction in English.
+This exhibition celebrates the Morgan's Man Booker Prize Collection, which was acquired in 2010 and is the largest American collection devoted to the prize.
+It includes more than four thousand first editions, proofs, manuscripts, letters, and ephemeral material related to the publication, promotion, and recognition of more than four decades of acclaimed works of fiction in English.

 Each fall the prize's changing roster of writers, judges, and scandals draws the attention of book buyers and the media.
 Favorites are put forth, critics weigh in, bets are placed, and the ceremony is televised.
 Throughout its forty-five years, it has celebrated novels from England, Ireland, Scotland, India, Australia, Canada, South Africa, New Zealand, and Nigeria.
 Its incomparable status and global reach help to shape a contemporary canon that reflects the expanded borders of the English-language novel today.
-Never without controversy or a chorus of detractors, "the Booker" has captivated the British imagination and earned a place in that nation's colorful history of promoting the novel.
+Never without controversy or a chorus of detractors, the Booker, as it’s familiarly called, has captivated the British imagination and earned a place in that nation's colorful history of promoting the novel.

 What is your choice for the best of the Man Booker Prize?